 Shaping a digital ecosystem (figure 1.2-1) within the financial services industry is leading for SIVI.

-Client: The Client drives the digital ecosystem.
+Customer: The Customer drives the digital ecosystem.
 A “private customer” (in the role of consumer or participant) or a “business customer”.
-The customer comes into contact with two domains within the digital ecosystem.
+The customer comes into contact with two domains within the digital ecosystem: data and distribution chain.

-Data: Data is all about unlocking a large and diverse collection of data supplied by parties ranging from (semi) government to commercial.
-Data can be about the environment (as KNMI, AHN), objects (as WOZ, Vehicle data), registration (as RDW, Land Registry), processes (as claim settlement), services (as accrued pension, claim-free years), telematics (as route covered, driving behavior), etc. The very wide spread of data means that data plays a role in all practical all financial services processes.
+Data: Data is all about unlocking a large and diverse collection of data supplied by parties ranging from (semi) government to commercial organizations.
+Data can be about the environment (like KNMI, AHN), objects (like WOZ, Vehicle data), registration (like RDW, Land Registry), processes (like claim settlement), services (like accrued pension, claim-free years), telematics (like route covered, driving behavior), etc. The very wide spread of data means that data plays a role in all practical all financial services processes.
 With the increase in fully automated processes (STP) even a crucial role.
 The customer is in charge of a (limited) part of this data.
 He can consult data himself or have data consulted on his behalf with the appropriate authorization (as route traveled).
 In other situations, the customer has no control and (indicative) data is recorded and consulted about the customer (as the value of a house based on WOZ), what he does (as surfing behavior) and his immediate environment (as NAP level).

 Distribution Chain: The main theme within the distribution chain it is about unlocking functions within processes.
-The customer carries out processes, asks to perform processes on his behalf (as via intermediary or via administration office) or perform processes for him (as by an insurer or by a repairer).
-When carrying out these processes, the parties involved frequently make use of services by third parties (as expertise or CIS).
+The customer carries out processes, asks to perform processes on his behalf (for example via intermediary or via administration office) or perform processes for him (for example by an insurer or by a repairer).
+When carrying out these processes, the parties involved frequently make use of services by third parties (like expertise or CIS).
 Suppliers of software and / or services support these processes as a whole or support process steps.
 As most chain parties do not develop systems themselves, suppliers play an essential role in shaping processes and the functioning of the chain.

 There is also a connection between private and business.
-With collective agreements (as a pension) the employer has a relationship with the participant.
+With collective agreements (like a pension) the employer has a relationship with the participant.
 This can, for example, translate into roles within applications.